RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```
 In Checkmate, a test is simply a web catalog analysis that we've written to test some aspect of our analytics system.
 In the analysis, we can join together a series of tables and ensure that they join correctly, or make calculations across multiple hierarchies and ensure that the query results make sense.
 This analysis will be processed using two different types of tests in Checkmate:
 * **Results Tests:** extract the *logical SQL* from the analysis and execute it against the BI Server.
 We store the logical SQL, the full results from the analysis, and the hash value from the results in the build directory, and also collect it in our distribution file.
 This gives us access to the test results whenever we pull the artifact.
 You can think of results tests as similar to *unit tests* in other development paradigms.
 * **Compare Tests:** compare the results tests from our current branch with the results tests extracted from our distribution file to see if either the logical SQL or the execution results change.
-This comparision can be done using the hash value calculated during the results test(faster), or a full textual comparison of the analysis results test output.
+This comparision can be done using the hash value calculated during the results test (faster), or a full textual comparison of the analysis results test output.
 You can think of compare tests as similar to *regression tests* in other development paradigms.

 To fully execute each test, we need to capture the results of that analysis *before and after* our most recent changes, and then compare those results.
 If results match, the test is successful; otherwise, it's not.
 We typically run these results in response to Git commits, and more specifically, either *pull requests* or *branch merges*.
 Additionally, Checkmate generates JUnit XML files for every unit and regression test it executes.
 Each JUnit result file expresses the overall test result (*success, failed, skipped*) as well as the execution time, and the standard output and error of the process.
 Most continuous integration servers and development IDEs are able to parse JUnit files and report back on the success and failure of tests either individually or aggregated across complex testing workflows.

 Checkmate for OBI has the concept of a **test group**, which is configured using the `obi.testGroups {}` DSL structure.
 The default test group called **regression** is already built in, and by default recursively tests any analyses in the `/Shared/Regression` folder.
 So out of the box, if we have any analyses that we want to run before and after our committed changes, we just add those analyses to `/Shared/Regression` and the before and after logical SQL and results will be compared during each build.

 If we wanted to modify settings in our `regression` test group, we can see an example of that below.
 We could use the same DSL to create whole new test groups as well:

+**NOTE: this is just a sample, and does not map to any real folders or users in the environment.
+It is included only for reference.**

 ```gradle
 obi.testGroups {